sciencemanepsilon/Blockchain_DeFi_Gaming/README.md

 # Blockchain_DeFi_Gaming
-# Completeness
+The online gaming and e-sports industry disruptive Blockchain project of Digitalix.
 Although this is open source, parts of the project are intentionally missing.
-This includes the frontend, some yaml files, some backend features, and other configurations.
-# Code Comments
+No permission is granted to publish specific parts of the project.
-Files I wrote without any contributors are less commented or not commented at all.
+Most of the files are less commented or not commented at all.